aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 *Equations from CV in Sports. **p** is position, **v** is velocity, **a** is acceleration, **k** is frame.*

-I had coded my curves using each tracklets' first and last supports and by choosing a middle support between the two.
+I had coded my curves using each tracklet's first and last supports and by choosing a middle support between the two.
 These equations work alright when there are a small number of points, but because they ignore all internal supports they are a bad choice for modeling long paths.
 If the ball path and all detections were perfectly regular a function based on three points would work, but with even a small amount of deviation the models produced are poor.
 Once I made the switch to using MATLAB's built in `fit()` function my results improved dramatically.

 The only downside was that whereas I had been storing values in [xValue, yValue] arrays, I needed two fit objects stored in a struct for my tracklet models.
 One function mapped time to X position and the other mapped time to Y position.
 Position was dependent and frame number was independent.